Earth Pigments for Artists

 One of the biggest takeaways I had from the “Zorn Palette” exercises was that Ivory Black plus White creates blue, which in the absence of a higher chroma blue, looks very blue!
 (If you use Titanium White, the blue effect is even stronger.)

-These paintings don’t use any actual blue pigment, but rely on ivory black plus titanium white, surrounded by warm colors to create the illusion of a higher chroma blue.
-This is so much fun to play with!
+The paintings below don’t use any actual blue pigment, but rely on ivory black plus titanium white, surrounded by warm colors to create the illusion of a higher chroma blue.
+Granted - it is subtle, but it’s a ton of fun to play with and you can get rich, harmonious colors with extraordinary longevity.